NoiRC256/SRMove/Readme.md

 # Usage

 ### Movement Methods
-`CharacterMover` provides several methods for initiating movement.
+`CharacterMover` provides several methods for movement.
 #### 1. Move

 This is the easiest way to get moving.
-Call `Move` every fixed update to set the intended movment velocity.
+Call `Move` every fixed update to set the intended movement velocity.

 ```csharp
 Move(Vector3 velocity);